-Despite being a small train station on the outskirts of Bangkok, Bang Sue Junction is one of Thailand’s busiest train stations and probably the most convenient station to depart or arrive in Bangkok on any of Thailand’s three major intercity railway lines.
+Despite being a small train station on the outskirts of Bangkok, Bang Sue Junction is one of Thailand’s busiest train stations and probably the most convenient station to depart from or arrive into Bangkok on any of Thailand’s three major intercity railway lines.

 Train Times to Chiang Mai